Poupelle of Chimney Town

 Poupelle of Chimney Town (えんとつ町のプペル, Entotsu-machi no Poupelle) is a 2020 Japanese animated fantasy film animated by Studio 4°C, directed by Yusuke Hirota, and featuring character designs by Atsuko Fukushima.
 It was distributed by Toho and Yoshimoto Kogyo.
 It is based on the 2016 children's picture book of the same name by Akihiro Nishino.
-The story was adapted as a play on January 21–26, 2020, and a musical on November 14–28, 2021.
+The story was adapted as a play on January 21–26, 2020, and a musical on November 14–28, 2021, while a sequel titled Chimney Town: Frozen in Time was released on March 27, 2026.